Cholesterol and Diabetes Screening

 Normal levels of glucose are between 4 and 6 mmol/litre (fasting) and between 4 and 7 mmol/litre (non-fasting).
 We will advise that you see your GP for further investigation if your level is outside levels .
 If your level is above 10 (fasting) or 12 mmol/litre (non-fasting) and you pass a lot of urine or feel very thirsty we will advise that you see your doctor urgently.

 Fortune’s Pharmacy perform our cholesterol and diabetes screening tests to current national standards and we participate in an external quality assurance scheme.
-We will retain your data in accordance with our registration with the Data Protection Commissioner, our own Data Retention Policy, and current pharmacy best practice.
+We will retain your data in accordance with the provisions of GDPR, our own Data Retention Policy, and current pharmacy best practice.
 Your data is confidential and will not be shared with anybody else without your consent.
 If we recommend that you see your GP for follow-up it is your responsibility to arrange this.
 We advise that you bring a copy of your test results with you.

 We recommend that you make an appointment before availing of our cholesterol and diabetes screening test.
-Please contact us to organise your cholesterol screening test today.
+Please contact us to organise your cholesterol screening test today or book online by clicking below